More details on the public sector purchase programme (PSPP) - Questions & answers

-The maturity restriction means that the Eurosystem will only buy securities which, at the time of purchase, have a minimum remaining maturity of 2 years (i.e. purchases of securities with a remaining maturity of 1 year and 364 days are NOT possible) and a maximum remaining maturity of less than 31 years (i.e. purchases of securities with a remaining maturity of 30 years and 364 days are possible).
+The maturity restriction means that the Eurosystem will only buy securities which, at the time of purchase, have a minimum remaining maturity of 1 year (i.e. purchases of securities with a remaining maturity of 364 days are NOT possible) and a maximum remaining maturity of less than 31 years (i.e. purchases of securities with a remaining maturity of 30 years and 364 days are possible).

 My internal compliance unit asks what kind of information on the Eurosystems's PSPP transactions the Eurosystem would give us permission to disclose to third parties?
 E.g. would a statement such as the following be acceptable: "We have seen decent buying by the Eurosystem of 5-7 year Italian government bonds in bigger clips, which tightened spreads by 2 basis points."
 (We would never state which Eurosystem member, always using the more general term "Eurosystem".)

 In this specific case we would agree that, for the PSPP, counterparties could indeed communicate to third parties that the Eurosystem had been buying in a certain market and maturity bucket.
 However, our counterparties shall not disclose the amounts transacted, the individual securities involved, or which Eurosystem member was buying.
 Particular care has to be taken for issuers with relatively few outstanding issues, where substantially broader maturity ranges have to be chosen.